-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-Internal cupboards were generally filled with storage items.
+The property had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
-No access to any roof void area could be gained as the access hatch was jammed shut.
+Full and safe access was not available to the roof void area due to access restrictions and the in situ water tank.
 Properties built prior to 1999 may contain elements of an asbestos material however an asbestos survey has not been carried out.